Optimization of the baseline and the parent muon energy for a low energy neutrino factory: Magic and bimagic baselines

 Fig.~\ref{fig:prob} shows the probability $P_{e \mu}$ for different baselines, for $\sinsq{13}=0.01$.
 In this and all other plots, we have solved the exact neutrino propagation equation numerically using the PREM profile.
 The probability $P_{e\mu}$ shown in Fig.~\ref{fig:prob} shows the presence of the bimagic properties for $L \sim 2500$ km clearly.
 Around this distance, the maximum of NH appears at the same energy as the minimum of IH and vice versa, enhancing the hierarchy sensitivity.
 This particular feature is absent in any of the other baselines shown.
 When one goes to a higher baseline, the following effects occur: \\ (i) The flux decreases as $1/r^2$.\\ (ii) The amplitude of oscillations in NH increases while that in IH decreases.
-This would tend to increase the hierarchy sensitivity. \\ (iii) The oscillation maxima of IH move faster to higher energies than that of NH, resulting in the maxima of both hierarchies coming closer in energies, which would tend to decrease the hierarchy sensitivity. \\ (iv) At a given muon energy, the relevant spectral regions below the highest probability peak decrease, which also tend to decrease hierarchy sensitivity at that energy. \\ The net result is a subtle combination of all these effects.
+This would tend to increase the hierarchy sensitivity. \\ (iii) The oscillation maxima of IH move faster to higher energies than that of NH, resulting in the maxima of both hierarchies coming closer in energies, which would tend to decrease the hierarchy sensitivity. \\ (iv) At a given parent muon energy, the number of events depends on the overlap of the flux spectrum and the probability $P_{e\mu}$.
+While the flux spectrum is independent of the baseline, the major maxima in $P_{e\mu}$ (the one at the highest energies) shifts to higher energies.
+This results in a decrease in the overlap between the flux spectrum and $P_{e\mu}$, leading to a decrease in the statistics. \\ The net result is a subtle combination of all these effects.
 At the lower end of the parent muon energies $E_\mu$, the bimagic baseline gives the best sensitivity to hierarchy, while at higher $E_\mu$ the optimal baseline increases.

 The figure also shows the probability for $\theta_{13}$ = 0.
 This is the same for both the hierarchies since in Eq.~(\ref{P-emu}) at $\theta_{13}$=0 only the ${\cal O}(\alpha^2)$ term contributes in the leading order which is independent of hierarchy.
 The distance of the bands from this line gives an direct estimate of $\theta_{13}$ discovery potential for the corresponding baseline and hierarchy.
 The 2500 km plot in Fig.~\ref{fig:prob} suggests that $\theta_{13}$ discovery potential is expected to be good for NH, while it may not be so good for IH as the $P_{e\mu}$ values are lower.
 The same is true for the longer baselines.
 The conclusions get reversed for anti-neutrinos, because of the change in sign in $\hat A$ in Eq.~(\ref{P-emu}).
 However for 1500 km, the difference between the probability values for NH and IH is not so large, and hence $\theta_{13}$ discovery potential is expected to be similar for both the hierarchies.
 Of course on top of the probabilities, the cross section and the $1/r^2$ flux dependence also contribute in determining the optimal baseline.